President’s Challenge Transition

 Presidential Youth Fitness Program (PYFP): All operations of the Presidential Youth Fitness Program continue, including distribution of the awards and recognition items.
 The program provides educators with the necessary tools and information to achieve excellence in physical education through quality fitness education and assessment practices.
 PYFP operates through a public-private partnership between the President’s Council on Fitness, Sports & Nutrition, the Centers for Disease Control and Prevention, The Cooper Institute, SHAPE America, and the National Foundation on Fitness, Sports & Nutrition.
 All program resources and information about how to get involved can be found at pyfp.org.

-Presidential Active Lifestyle Award (PALA+): The PALA+ program will become a challenge on the U.S. Department of Agriculture’s SuperTracker – a free online tool for tracking daily food and physical activity.
-More details on this new partnership will be announced soon.
+Presidential Active Lifestyle Award (PALA+): The PALA+ program is now part of the U.S. Department of Agriculture’s SuperTracker – a free online tool for tracking daily food and physical activity.
+You can begin an eight-week PALA+ program at any time on SuperTracker or by using the PALA+ paper log.
+Visit the PALA+ page for more information.

 Presidential Champions: The Presidential Champions program is now part of the U.S. Department of Agriculture’s SuperTracker – a free online tool for tracking daily food and physical activity.
 Individuals who participated in the program on the President’s Challenge website before August 2016 can follow an easy two-step process to resume earning points towards awards, and the program is open to new sign-ups.
 Visit the Presidential Champions page for more information on how to continue participating in the program.